I'm a full-stack software engineer who builds and contributes to microservices, websites, and platforms,

-I'm a 4th year CS student at BYU, and will graduate in December 2019.
-During school, I'm a (part-time) software engineer at Instructure, working on services and underlying platforms that helps Canvas run a little bit easier and a little more secure.
+I'm a software engineer at Instructure, working on services and underlying platforms that helps Canvas run a little bit smoother and a little more secure.
 The services that I take responsibility for deliver millions of events a day to internal and external customers.

 My wife and I traveled to Seattle for a summer, where I worked on Microsoft's Whiteboard app.
 This app aims to redefine remote collaboration by presenting a refined digital canvas, and I am proud that the improvements I made are now live on every Surface Hub at every Microsoft store, and thousands of other devices.

-In 2018, I worked on the Devops team at Lingotek, where I built an internal tool to make container orchestration a little easier and to allow developers to deploy their own code.
+In 2018, I worked on the ops team at Lingotek, where I built a tool to make container orchestration a little easier and to allow developers to deploy their own code.

 Over two summers, I worked for Instructure as a software engineer intern.
 My team and I rolled out two new services to our users built on AWS's Kinesis and S3.
 I loved the exposure to new technology, and felt privileged to start the groundwork on a service and then be part of releasing it the year after.